 Nonconforming material is not a “bad” thing in and of itself.
 A total lack of nonconformities is conspicuous.
 There are three critical aspects to verify when you audit nonconforming materials:

 - feedback from the nonconforming material process interacts with other processes

 Identification & Segregation

 Failure to adequately control nonconforming materials is one of the top 10 reasons why companies receive FDA 483s (http://bit.ly/FY2013-483-Data-Analysis).
 There is no requirement for locked cages in a Standard or 21 CFR 820 (http://bit.ly/21CFR820-90), but you must identify nonconforming materials and keep them segregated from conforming product.
 How you identify the nonconforming material is also up to your discretion.
-I do not recommend anything that is colored green, because people associate the color green with product that is accepted and released, while anything red is typically associated with danger, caution or rejected.
+I do not recommend anything that is colored green because people associate the color green with a product that is accepted and released.
+In contrast, anything red is typically associated with danger, caution, or rejected.
 I prefer to keep things simple.
-Therefore, a red sticker, red tag or placing a part in a red bin usually works.
+Therefore, a red sticker, red tag, or placing a part in a red bin usually works.

 I believe in eliminating duplication of work whenever possible.
 Therefore, I think it’s silly when a procedure requires you to document information on a red sticker or tag that is also on a Nonconforming Material Record (NCR).
 Every NCR must have traceability to the physical product, and marking the number of the NCR on the red sticker or tag is a simple way to accomplish this. (i.e., NCR # 32).